-For businesses, quote management is often supported by technologies, such as in POS systems.
-The features include information display about quotes, customer information, valid dates, denials, and so on.
-The system helps sellers to keep track of many factors in quote management in a consistent, organized and automatic platform.
-This allows them to categorize and find quotations with ease, thus saving time and other resources (such as money or human labor).
+For businesses, technology often supports quote management, such as in POS systems.
+The features include information display about quotes, customer information, valid dates, denials, etc. The system helps sellers to keep track of many factors in quote management in a consistent, organized, and automatic platform.
+This allows them to easily categorize and find quotations, thus saving time and other resources (such as money or human labor).

 What is usually included in a quote?

 The quote needs to be concise and clear but should contain important information such as:

 - Variable costs and confirmation of the buyer